Act 53 of 2020 Best Practices Guide

 • The following additional crimes that have been deemed to be directly related to the practice of those professions regulated by the State Board of Osteopathic Medicine:

-• Intimidation/Retaliation/Obstruction in Child Abuse Case
+• Intimidation, Retaliation, or Obstruction in Child Abuse Case

 • Willful Failure to Cooperate in Investigation of Child Abuse

-• Unlawful acts under the Pharmacy Act
+• Criminal Offenses under Section 8 of the Pharmacy Act

 • Criminal attempt, criminal conspiracy or criminal solicitation to commit any of the offenses listed above.